Find Affordable College Courses

 $36,964 Average Tuition & Fees

-University of Massachusetts Amherst did quite well in this year’s ranking of the best value schools for communication sciences students.
-It came in at #10 on the list.
-UMass Amherst is a very large public school located in the suburb of Amherst.
+University of Massachusetts Amherst ranked #10 on this year’s Best Value Communication Sciences Schools in the New England Region list.
+UMass Amherst is a very large public school located in the large suburb of Amherst.

-Out-of-state tuition fees for undergraduate students at UMass Amherst are $36,964 per year.
+The average tuition and fees for an out-of-state undergraduate student at UMass Amherst are $36,964 a year.
 Communication Sciences majors at UMass Amherst take out an average of $21,524 in student loans while working on their egree.

 Best Communication Sciences Colleges by State